-Nothing brightens up the home like real live green plants, but if you’re one of those people who just doesn’t have a green thumb it can be a big task to keep a plant alive.
-It doesn’t have to be so hard and you can have live plants in your home, no matter your track record.
-Here are 5 tips for keeping plants alive and thriving this spring.
+Nothing brightens up the home like green plants, but if you’re one of those people who just doesn’t have a green thumb, keeping a plant alive can be challenging.
+Here are 5 tips for keeping plants alive and thriving in your home, no matter your track record.

 Pick the right plant

 One of the biggest reasons plants die is because they aren’t suited to their environment.
-Every plant has certain needs that help it thrive.
-This includes things like the amount of light, the type of light, and the temperature.
-So if your plant is in the wrong environment it might die, no matter how well you take care of it.
+Every plant has certain needs that help it thrive, such as the amount of light, the type of light, and the temperature.

 Select plants that match your home’s natural environment.
-If your home doesn’t get a lot of direct sunlight or you keep your home at a cooler temperature, those are things to be aware of.
-Another thing to be mindful of is your ability to care for the plant.
-Some plants are high maintenance and require lots of attention.
-Some plants are low maintenance.
-You’ll have better luck with a plant that fits your lifestyle.
+If a room doesn’t get a lot of direct sunlight or is kept at a cooler temperature, make sure this will not affect your plant’s well-being.
+Also be mindful of the time and effort required to care for the plant; some are high maintenance and require lots of attention.
+If you’re a beginner or have a history of struggling with keeping plants alive, start with plants that are low maintenance and fit your lifestyle.

 Keep a watering schedule